operasoftware/devopera/articles/_posts/2014-10-14-opera-mini-chrome-os.md

 1. [Download Opera Mini](https://play.google.com/store/apps/details?id=com.opera.mini.android&hl=en) and [the ARChon Packager](https://play.google.com/store/apps/details?id=me.bpear.archonpackager&hl=en) onto your Android device from Google Play.
 2. [Download the appropriate ARChon runtime](https://github.com/vladikoff/chromeos-apk/blob/master/archon.md#instructions) to your Chromebook from GitHub.
 3. Use the ARChon Packager on your Android device to convert Opera Mini for your Chromebook.
 This will generate a ZIP file.
 Transfer the ZIP file to your Chromebook.
-Use the ‘Tablet mode’ and ‘Landscape’ orientation when you are converting the application to get the best experience out of Opera Mini.
+Use the “Tablet mode” and “Landscape” orientation when you are converting the application to get the best experience out of Opera Mini.
-4. Unpack both ZIP files (the runtime and the application), navigate to `chrome://extensions/`, enable ‘Developer mode’ and load the two unpacked directories as ‘Unpacked extensions’.
+4. Unpack both ZIP files (the runtime and the application), navigate to `chrome://extensions/`, enable “Developer mode” and load the two unpacked directories as “Unpacked extensions”.
 Make sure to load the runtime first.
-After you load the two directories just press ‘Launch’ in the Opera Mini extension.
+After you load the two directories just press “Launch” in the Opera Mini extension.
 The application will also be added to your Chrome OS launcher.

 <figure class="figure">
 	<img src="{{ page.id }}/chrome-os-launcher.jpg" alt="Chrome OS launcher integration" class="figure__media">